Click OK to log in and restart your reservation.

 On May 13, 1934, Cyrus Rowlett Smith became president of American.
 Except for a period during World War II, “Mr. C.R.” continued as chief executive officer until 1968, when he was named U.S. Secretary of Commerce.

 On June 25, 1936, American was the first airline to fly the Douglas DC-3 in commercial service.
-By the end of the decade, American was the nation’s number one domestic air carrier in terms of revenue passenger miles.
+By the end of the decade, American was the nation’s No. 1 domestic air carrier in terms of revenue passenger miles.
 On Feb.
-16, 1937, American carried its one-millionth passenger.
+16, 1937, American carried its 1 millionth customer.

 From 1945 to 1950, American operated American Overseas Airlines (AOA), a trans-Atlantic division, which served a number of European countries.
 This was American’s first European service.
-AOA was formed as a result of a merger between the international division of American and a company called American Export Airlines.
 AOA merged with Pan American World Airways in 1950.